 - Advise departmental committees.

-- Work closely with the Assistant Director for Residential Leadership to recruit, select, and train 6 Assistant Resident Directors (ARDs).
+- Work closely with the Assistant Director to recruit, select, and train 6 Assistant Area Coordinators (AACs).

-- Work closely with the Assistant Director for Residential Leadership to coordinate recruitment, selection, training, and evaluation of paraprofessional staff.
+- Work closely with the Assistant Director to coordinate recruitment, selection, training, and evaluation of paraprofessional staff.

-- Work closely with the Assistant Director for Residential Leadership to develop and implement RD and RA manuals.
+- Work closely with the Assistant Director to develop and implement staff and RA manuals.

 - Serve as an advisor to departmental staff committees as assigned.